-As described above, in 2023 the Committee Chair and Redwood's outreach team continued its practice of engaging with stockholders regarding executive compensation.
-Engagement was focused primarily on gathering feedback and perspectives on the changes to the design and structure of the executive compensation program that had been implemented by the Committee following the 2022 annual meeting of stockholders.
-Many of these changes were adopted in response to the low support that the Company's Say-on-Pay vote received in 2022 and the stockholder feedback that followed.
-Engagement with stockholders also included discussion of additional updates to the compensation program being considered for 2024.
-A summary of key feedback received in 2023, and how the Committee has responded, is set forth below.
+As described above, in 2024 the Committee Chair and Redwood's outreach team continued its practice of engaging with stockholders regarding executive compensation.
+Engagement was focused primarily on continuing to gather feedback and perspectives on the changes to the design and structure of the executive compensation program that had been implemented by the Committee following the May 2022 annual meeting of stockholders.